-To set up your account, go to www.KeywordSpy.com and click on the free trial button in the upper right corner.
+To set up your account, go to www.KeywordSpy.com and click on the free trial button.

 When the search is complete, click on the PPC Keywords tab to see all of the keywords your competitor is advertising on.

-Next, you can either manually search through the list, or you can export them all, remove irrelevant keywords, and then add them to the list of keywords you already found in Google’s Keyword Tool.
+Next, you can either manually search through the list, or you can export them all, remove irrelevant keywords, and then add them to the list of keywords you already found in Ubersuggest or Google’s Keyword Planner tool.

 When you’re done reviewing keywords, click on the Ads tab to review your competitor’s ad copy.

-When it comes to AdWords, there are 3 important reasons to create a powerful USP:
+When it comes to AdWords, there are three important reasons to create a powerful USP:

-- First, a strong USP will generate more traffic from qualified prospects (encourage clicks on your ads) and repel unwanted leads (prevent clicks on your ads).
+- A strong USP generates more traffic from qualified prospects (encourage clicks on your ads) and repels unwanted leads (prevent clicks on your ads).

-- Second, a strong USP will skyrocket your sales conversion rates.
+- A strong USP will skyrocket your sales conversion rates.
 So, not only will you generate more traffic because you’ll get more clicks on your ads, you’ll also convert more of your traffic into paying customers.

-- And third, a strong USP can eliminate price comparison shopping.
-This can be a game changer for your business because you’re no longer seen as a commodity.
-If you give your prospects a compelling reason to do business with you versus your competition, then price becomes a secondary issue, and you’ll be able to demand higher prices than your competition without hurting your sales.
+- A strong USP can eliminate price comparison shopping.
+This can be a game-changer because you’re no longer seen as a commodity.
+If you give your prospects a compelling reason to do business with you versus your competition, then price becomes a secondary issue.

 OK, a USP is a key ingredient.
 Makes sense, but how do you create one?